I-am-Frend/Simply-do/README.md

 - [JavaScript](https://www.javascript.com/): The language used by the Code Institute to run the mock terminal in the browser.
 - [HTML](https://www.w3schools.com/html/): The language used by the Code Institute to create the layout needed to run the mock terminal in the browser.

+###### Frameworks, libraries, and packages
+- [blessed](https://pypi.org/project/blessed/): used to manipulate the terminal output.
+- [simple-term-menu](https://pypi.org/project/simple-term-menu/): used to create the terminal menu for the application.

 ###### Other tools
 - [GitHub](https://github.com/): used to host the application source code.
 - [Codeanywhere](https://codeanywhere.com): used to edit the application source code.